crodas/Memorandum/README.md

 This library stores the output of a function.
 If any of the function's argument are files or folders, the output will be deemed as valid until any of those files or folders are either modified or removed.

-Any function which involves I/O is destined to be slow, that's why Observant speed up things to processing things only when needed.
+Any function which involves I/O is destined to be slow, that's why Memorandum speeds up things by processing things only when necessary.

 ## Usage